edinpark01/UDEMY_DevOps_Terraform/README.md

 # UDEMY_DevOps_Terraform

 ### Terraform Command Overview
-* Terraform is very much focuessed on the resource definitions
+* Terraform is very much focused on the resource definitions
-* It has a <b><limited toolset</b> available to modify, import, create these resources definitions
+* It has a <b>limited toolset</b> available to modify, import, create these resources definitions

 | Command | Description |
 | --- | --- |